Table of Contents

 An Giang or particularly Ba Chuc was the scene of what is known as Ba Chuc Massacre, where more than 3000 thousand civilians were killed by the Khmer Rouge forces.

-Visiting An Giang will not only give you an unforgettable experience with natural beauty but also offer deeper insight into Vietnam history.
+Visiting An Giang will not only give you an unforgettable experience with natural beauty but also contributes to waking up a girl who refuses to wake up!

 Above are the top 10 hidden gem destinations in Vietnam in 2020, the following articles will be helpful for you: